-If the ‘Ionizing’ light is NOT flashing (or solid when on Large Dose) or if you have tried all of these things and still have a problem, please call us for assistance: 1-866-704-8404
+If you have the controller version with the RED lights and the ‘Ionizing’ light is NOT flashing (or solid when on Large Dose) or if you have tried all of these things and still have a problem, please contact us for assistance.

 - You must be logged in to reply to this topic.